Last Updated July, 2021

 The beach itself is sandy with small pebbles.
 The entrance to the water is shallow, the depth increases smoothly.
 The seawater is clear and clean, and the bottom is sandy.
 Montenegro holidays on Dukley beach are suitable for families with small children and everyone else who wants to hide from crowds of people.

 Recommended Places to Stay Near the Dukley Beach

-For a more budget place, this gorgeous apartment, also in Zavala Peninsula, will surprise even the most demanding travelers.
-It has a spacious terrace with beautiful views, amazing location, and stellar reviews.
+For a more budget place, this lovely apartment, also in Zavala Peninsula, will surprise even the most demanding travelers.
+It has a spacious terrace on the inner yard, an amazing location (only a few minutes to the beach), and stellar reviews.

 Mogren Beach – Avala’s Hotel Private Beach